Under Siege 2: Dark Territory: Plot

 With Zachs' help, Casey takes matters into his own hands.
-He faxes a message to the owner of the Mile High Cafe, who relays the word to Admiral Bates.
-Bates quickly understands that Dane and the terrorists are on the train, and reluctantly approves a mission by two F-117 stealth bombers to destroy the train.
+He faxes a message to his restaurant, which relays it to Admiral Bates.
+Bates quickly understands that Dane and the terrorists are on the train and reluctantly approves a mission by two F-117 stealth aircraft to destroy the train.

-Zachs discovers that they are on the wrong tracks and are on a collision course with a Southern Pacific bulk freight train carrying gasoline tank cars.
-Casey kills the mercenaries one by one and releases the hostages, but Dane uses his computer skills to find the Stealth bombers and re-target Grazer to knock them out before they complete their mission.
-Aware of Casey's past, Penn uses Sarah as a bait to lure him to a fight, but Casey gains the upper hand and fatally breaks his neck.
+Zachs discovers they are on the wrong tracks and on a collision course with a Southern Pacific bulk freight train carrying gasoline tank cars.
+Casey kills the mercenaries one by one and releases the hostages, but Dane uses his computer skills to find the F-117s and then re-target Grazer to knock them out before they complete their mission.
+Aware of Casey's past, Penn uses Sarah as bait to lure him to a fight, but Casey gains the upper hand and fatally breaks his neck.

-Casey finds Dane about to depart in a chopper hovering over the train.
+Ryback finds Dane about to depart in a helicopter hovering over the train.
 When Dane informs Casey that there is no way to stop the satellite from destroying Washington, Casey shoots him.
-The bullet destroys his computer and injures Dane, who falls out of a window of the train.
-Control of the satellite is restored at the Pentagon and it is destroyed by remote control one second before it would have fired on the Pentagon, just before the two trains collide.
+The bullet destroys his computer and injures Dane, who falls out of the window of the train.
+Control of the satellite is restored at the Pentagon and destroyed by remote control one second before it would have fired on the Pentagon, just before the two trains collide.

 The crash happens on a trestle, resulting in an explosion that destroys the bridge and kills Scotty, the mercenary driving the train.
-Casey races through the exploding train, and grabs a rope ladder hanging from the chopper.
+Ryback races through the exploding train, exits the carriage, and grabs a rope ladder hanging from the helicopter.
 Dane, who survived the gunshot and the crash, also catches onto the ladder.
-He attempts to climb onto the helicopter, screaming that he and Casey should join forces.
-Casey shuts the door, severing Dane's fingers and the latter falls to his death.
+He hangs onto the helicopter, begging Casey to save him, but Casey shuts the door, severing Dane's fingers and sending a screaming Dane falling to his death.

 Casey informs the Pentagon that the passengers are safe, having previously detached the last two cars from the rest of the train.
-Later on, Sarah and Casey pay their final respects at James' gravestone.
+Later on in Los Angeles, Sarah and Casey pay their final respects at James' gravestone.